CLRX/CLRX-mirror/doc/ClrxAsmRocm.md

 Syntax: .gotsym SYMBOL[, OUTSYMBOL]

 Add GOT entry for SYMBOL.
 A SYMBOL must be defined in global scope.
 Optionally, pseudo-op set position of the GOT entry to OUTSYMBOL if symbol was given.
+A GOT entry take 8 bytes.

 ### .group_segment_align